WernerRall147/sora/README.md

 ### Cost Optimization Tips

-1. **Start Small**: Begin with shorter durations (5-10 seconds) to minimize costs
+1. **Start Small**: Begin with shorter durations (3-5 seconds) and lower resolutions to minimize costs
-2. **Choose Appropriate Resolution**: Use the lowest resolution that meets your needs
+2. **Choose Appropriate Resolution**:
+   - Use 480x480 ($0.15/sec) for testing and prototyping
+   - Use 720x720 ($0.30/sec) for good quality at moderate cost
+   - Reserve 1080p ($1.30-$1.85/sec) for final production videos
-3. **Preview Costs**: Always check the cost estimate before submitting
+3. **Preview Costs**: Always check the cost estimate - 1080p videos can cost $6.50-$37+ depending on duration
+4. **Duration Management**: Even 10 seconds at 1080p costs $13-$18.50
-4. **Batch Processing**: Plan multiple videos to optimize overall costs
+5. **Batch Processing**: Plan multiple shorter videos rather than one long expensive video

 ### Pricing Accuracy Disclaimer

-**Important**: Cost estimates are based on pricing information available as of mid-2025 and may not reflect current Azure pricing.
+**Important**: Cost estimates are based on **Azure OpenAI Sora pricing as of June 2025** and reflect the most current per-second pricing structure.
 Actual costs may vary based on:

 - Azure region selection
 - Subscription type and discounts